-g) Derivative financial instruments
+q) Derivative financial instruments

 The Company uses derivative financial instruments, such as forward contract to manage its exposure to foreign exchange risks.
 Any derivative that is either not designated as a hedge or is so designated but is ineffective as per Ind AS 109, is categorized as a financial asset or financial liability, at fair value through profit or loss.
-Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at fair value through profit or loss and the resulting exchange gains or losses/ fair value changes are included in Statement of profit or loss.
+Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at fair value through profit or loss.
 Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
 Assets/ liabilities in this category are presented as current assets/current liabilities if they are either held for trading or are expected to be realized within 12 months after the balance sheet date.